donhatch/LassieBot/README.md

   5. App crashes when 30-second countdown starts when text already sent.

-     To reproduce, follow the reproduction steps for 2 ("Changing Hours does not stop an in-progress 30-second countdown"), through when the text gets sent and the button turns red.
+     To reproduce, follow the reproduction steps for Issue #2 ("Changing Hours does not stop an in-progress 30-second countdown"), through when the text gets sent and the button turns red.
      At that point the services's onDestroy() gets called which shuts down its listening for sensors, but its deadManSwitch is still running and is impervious to shakes (see Issue #4).

-     Then wait another minute (assuming you tweaked the source code so "Hours" = minutes) until it tries to start another countdown.
+     Then wait another minute (assuming you tweaked the source code so "Hours" = minutes) until it tries to start another 30-second countdown.
      The application crashes here:

-         'E/AndroidRuntime: FATAL EXCEPTION: Timer-5
+         E/AndroidRuntime: FATAL EXCEPTION: Timer-5
            Process: com.superliminal.android.lassiebot, PID: 20571
            java.lang.IllegalStateException
                at android.media.MediaPlayer._start(Native Method)
                at android.media.MediaPlayer.start(MediaPlayer.java:1213)
                at com.superliminal.android.lassiebot.LassieBotService$LertAlarm.run(LassieBotService.java:119)
                at java.util.TimerThread.mainLoop(Timer.java:555)
-               at java.util.TimerThread.run(Timer.java:505)'
+               at java.util.TimerThread.run(Timer.java:505)

      This is the call to tick.start() in LertAlarm.run(), which is illegal since tick.release() was called from onDestroy() earlier.